Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 ![Execute confirmation](../../Assets/Screenshots/Payments/Confirmations/ChangeConfirmation.png "[Execute confirmaton]")

 1. Click the [Search](../../Assets/Icons/Search.png "[Search]") (Search) button to display the search bar and search for the original reference ID of the refund.
-2. Check the confirmation ticket you want to execute, see [Check the confirmation ticket](05_ManageConfirmations.md#check-confirmation-ticket).
+2. Check the confirmation transaction you want to execute, see [Check the confirmation transaction]().
 2. Select the confirmation ticket you want to exceute by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Execute] button.
    The status of the authorization ticket has changed to *Executed??*.

-## Reject confirmation ticket
+## Reject confirmation transaction
 After you have checked a confirmation ticket and the reclaim is **not** justified, you can reject it.
 #### Prerequisites
 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one refund has been created.
 - At least the *Amount* and the *Status* column is displayed in the view.
-- - The status of a confirmation ticket is "Confirmation required".
+- The status of a confirmation ticket is "Confirmation required".

 #### Procedure